lmorchard/blog.decafbad.com/_posts/2011-11-01-readerpocalypse.markdown

 for me is like a [GTD][], [Inbox Zero][], headline skimming, pattern recognition zen thing that might not be everyone's cup of tea.

-I want to catch up on what's been put out into the infosphere already, and *then* start talking about it.

-But, for all I know, as an avowed weirdo and [info freako][], these changes may drive Google Reader growth through the roof for mainstream users.
+But, for all I know, avowed weirdo and [info freako][] that I am, these changes may drive Google Reader growth through the roof for mainstream users.
 But, it's no longer a product for me.
 The changes in sharing have removed most of the value for me, because I no longer have the warp speed cruise through news that other people used to power for me.

 [gtd]: http://www.davidco.com/about-gtd
 [inbox zero]: http://inboxzero.com/